Idaho Court Records

 What Do You Do if You Are On Trial For a Crime in Idaho?

-In Idaho, persons who have been accused of a crime, are expected to hire a professional legal counsel.
+In Idaho, persons accused of a crime are typically expected to hire a professional legal counsel.
 The lawyer's role is to provide informed advice throughout the criminal proceedings.
-According to Idaho Criminal Rules, accused persons charged to court by the state prosecutor must appear before the district judge within 24 hours of arrest.
-Defendants who aren't arrested may appear before the court within ten days after charges are filed.
-During the initial court proceedings, the judge will read out charges filed against the defendant and the defendant's rights.
-Also, accused persons may seek a criminal trial if they plead not-guilty to the state prosecutor's offenses.
-However, these processes may vary depending on whether the offense is a felony, misdemeanor or infraction.
+According to Idaho Criminal Rules, accused persons charged to court by the state prosecutor are required to appear before the district judge within 24 hours of arrest.
+Defendants who aren't arrested may appear before the court within ten days of filing charges.
+During the initial court proceedings, the judge will read charges against the defendant and the defendant's rights.
+Also, accused persons may seek a criminal trial if they plead not guilty to the state prosecutor's charges.
+However, these processes may vary depending on whether the offense is a felony, misdemeanor, or infraction.

 What Percentage of Criminal Cases Go to Trial in Idaho?

-The caseload statistics published by the Idaho Judicial Branch features the total number of criminal cases filed yearly.
+The caseload statistics published by the Idaho Judicial Branch show the total number of criminal cases filed yearly.
 According to the 2015 report, the judicial branch recorded 362,170 filings.
-Of this number, 8,581 criminal cases were filed at the district courts, while 261,261 criminal cases were filed at the magistrate division.
+Of this number, 8,581 criminal cases were filed at the district courts, while 261,261 were filed at the magistrate division.
 More than 50% of the magistrate division cases were infractions that do not involve trials.

-In general, the report showed that most criminal cases in Idaho do not reach trial -- this is sometimes due to insufficient evidence to prove guilt or because both parties agree on a plea bargain at the preliminary hearings.
-On the other hand, sometimes, district courts simply do not want to run the risk of prolonged trials or acquittals.
+The report showed that most criminal cases in Idaho do not reach trial.
+This is sometimes due to insufficient evidence to prove guilt or because both parties agree on a plea bargain at the preliminary hearings.
+On the other hand, sometimes, district courts simply do not want to risk prolonged trials or acquittals.

 When Does a Criminal Defendant Have the Right to a Trial?